BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/am.md

 # Amplitude Modulation

 If we modulate (change a value over time) the amplitude of an audible signal, we call this *amplitude modulation* (AM).
+We often speak of *amplitude modulation* when we modulate the amplitude within a value between 0 and 1 and use the term *ring modulation* if the modulator can also be negative.
+I put *amplitude* and [ring modulation](sec-rm) in the same basket.

 As we will see, the frequency range of the modulation has a significant effect on the result.
+If it is low, e.g., in the range of 20 Hz, we call it [low-frequency modulation](sec-lfo).
-But first, let's start with some simple math.
+But first, let's start with some math to understand better what is happening.

 ## Theory